M-SETU/Insurechain/README.md

-# Insurechain
+# M-Setu
-Insurechain is a hybrid blockchain which enables seamless porting of the policies between different vendors, allowing interoperability and interaction between various private chains.
+M-Setu is a hybrid blockchain which enables seamless porting of the policies between different vendors, allowing interoperability and interaction between various private chains.

-## Idea behind Insurechain
+## Idea behind M-Setu
 1. Hybrid blockchain includes benefits of both the openness of a public blockchain and restriction of a private network by limiting the access to join a network
 2. Private networks generate the record of transactions which are stored and verified on the public blockchain.
 These help in faster transaction speeds, privacy of the data.
-3. Insurechain is a solution which allows the enterprise to maintain a layer of privacy, along with scalability of transactions.
+3. M-Setu is a solution which allows the enterprise to maintain a layer of privacy, along with scalability of transactions.
 Not only this, enterprises can take advantage of existing public blockchain, ethereum in this case, for security and validation.
 4. This helps the enterprise get the scalability of transactions like private network by building on sidechain by Matic, validate transactions through a trust-minimized network by using public checkpointing validators and get benefit of Ethereum public chain’s security.

 # Problem Statement